Berlime/vite/maintenance/server-maintenance.md

 ## Not to be confused with Website Maintenance

-<u>Server maintenance</u> and <u>website maintenance</u> are two distinct processes that serve different purposes, they are both crucial for the smooth functioning of your online presence.
+`Server maintenance` and `website maintenance` are two distinct processes that serve different purposes, they are both crucial for the smooth functioning of your online presence.

 Website maintenance focuses on the specific website itself.
 This encompasses updating website content, checking for and fixing broken links, optimizing website performance and many more.